Overwatered string of hearts

 Put Your String Of Hearts In The Pot

 Give your plants a fresh start!
 Begin by carefully pruning away any harmed roots, and then replace the potting mix before setting in the tubers.
 Once they’re placed at its center, complete your project with caring precision as you pat down the soil around them.
-You’ll be on track for lush new growth soon enough.

 Wet The Soil